 Management assesses the need to accrue or disclose uncertain tax positions for proposed potential adjustments from various federal and state authorities who regularly audit the Company in the normal course of business.
 In making these assessments, management must often analyze complex tax laws of multiple jurisdictions.
 The Company records the related interest expense and penalties, if any, as tax expense in the tax provision.
-At December 31, 2016 and 2015, respectively, the Company did not record any liabilities for uncertain tax positions.
+At December 31, 2018 and 2017, the Company did not record any liabilities for uncertain tax positions.

 Recent Accounting Pronouncements and Developments

 In February 2016, the FASB issued ASU No. 2016-02,